Title

 materialBronze

-patinaGolden bronze with olive-green patina
+patinaGolden bronze with tan patina and glossy laquered finish

 edge6MEDALLIC ART CO.N.Y.
 BRONZE